backstage/backstage/plugins/scaffolder-backend/api-report.md

   register<TInput extends JsonObject>(action: TemplateAction<TInput>): void;
 }

-// Warning: (ae-missing-release-tag) "TemplateFilter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type TemplateFilter = (...args: JsonValue[]) => JsonValue | undefined;
 ```